mkskh/Django_Ecommerce_Website/README.md

 # Django_Ecommerce_Website

 ### Features:
-- Implemented User Profile.
+- Implemented a User Profile(One-to-One Relationships).
 Additionally to info from build-in User module added to User Profile(inherit from built-in User module) address fields and phone field.
 Added fields to UpdateUser Page.
 Implemented  feature "pre-filled fields" to fields on WebPage "UpdateUser" if there are some info in database.
 - Added the ability to view pictures from the "Product Description" in full size (full screen).
 Also we can close picture by clicking on it.
 - Added the ability to change the quantity in product details and directly in the cart
 - Added pagination.
 On a full page - max 20 products